epickrram/blog-images/drafts/2016_04/kernel_network_stack_rx.md

     ...

-The softirq handler performs the following steps:
+The `softirq` handler performs the following steps:

-1. Call the driver's poll method (in this case ixgbe_poll)
+1. Call the driver's poll method (in this case `ixgbe_poll`)
-2. Perform some GRO functions to group packets together into a larger work unit
+2. Perform some [GRO](https://lwn.net/Articles/358910/) functions to group packets together into a larger work unit
-3. Call the packet type's [handler function](http://lxr.free-electrons.com/source/net/core/dev.c?v=4.0#L1735) (ip_rcv) to walk down the protocol chain
+3. Call the packet type's [handler function](http://lxr.free-electrons.com/source/net/core/dev.c?v=4.0#L1735) (`ip_rcv`) to walk down the protocol chain
-4. Parse IP headers, perform checksumming then call ip_rcv_finish
+4. Parse IP headers, perform checksumming then call `ip_rcv_finish`
-5. The buffer's destination function is invoked, in this case udp_rcv
+5. The buffer's destination function is invoked, in this case `udp_rcv`
-6. Since these are multicast packets, __udp4_lib_mcast_deliver is called
+6. Since these are multicast packets, `__udp4_lib_mcast_deliver` is called
 7. The packet is copied and delivered to each registered UDP socket queue
-8. In udp_queue_rcv_skb, buffers are checked and if space remains, the skb is added to the end of the socket's queue
+8. In `udp_queue_rcv_skb`, buffers are checked and if space remains, the skb is added to the end of the socket's queue